Midnight Snacks with Julia Garner and Wyatt Russell

 A remake of a Mexican film, We Are What We Are centers on the macabre Parker family.
 Every inch of the film feels unsettling: the blue-grey tinged and storm-drenched Catskills scenery; the music peppered with steady drum-beats; and the pallor, red-rimmed eyes, and outdated clothes of the Parkers.
 Ambyr Childers (The Master) plays the eldest Parker child, Iris, alongside Julia Garner (Martha Marcy May Marlene) as her sister Rose, and Bill Sage as their tyrannical and extremely unwashed father.
 Goldie Hawn and Kurt Russell’s son, former professional hockey player Wyatt Russell, appears as the town’s deputy sheriff, and Top Gun’s Kelly McGillis makes a cameo as the Parkers’ trusting neighbor.

-It's not for the faint-hearted or those with sensitive stomachs—at the film's world premiere, a 30-something man screamed "Holy fuck!" in shock when one character is murdered—but it is not merely mindless violence befalling pretty people.
-"What I thought was cool, " Wyatt Russell explained as he sat with Interview and Julia Garner in one of the Sundance lodges, "was that the twist wasn't a 'twist.'
-It wasn't Colonel Mustard, in the library, with the candlestick.
-It was: 'No, it is this guy, but the twist is something shocking.'"
+It’s not for the faint-hearted or those with sensitive stomachs—at the film’s world premiere, a 30-something man screamed “Holy fuck!” in shock when one character was murdered—but it is not merely mindless violence befalling pretty people.
+“What I thought was cool, ” Wyatt Russell explained as he sat with Interview and Julia Garner in one of the Sundance lodges, “was that the twist wasn’t a ‘twist.’
+It wasn’t Colonel Mustard, in the library, with the candlestick.
+It was: ‘No, it is this guy, but the twist is something shocking.'”

 EMMA BROWN: Was last night the first time you’d seen the film?

 BROWN: How did you feel about the audience’s reaction?